Recursive Drift

 ___________________________________________________________________

 I’ve been trying to figure out how to meaningfully describe the thesis of this experiment using concise language and clear definitions.
-I’ve landed on a term I’ve coined called Recursive Drift, which was inspired by thinking about the concept of Prevalence Induced Concept Change 1 in the context of Hegelian dialectics, in which Hegel argues that the concept of “Becoming” sublates the concepts of “Being” and “Nothing”.2
+I’ve landed on a term I’ve coined called Recursive Drift, which was inspired by thinking about the concept of Prevalence Induced Concept Change1 in the context of Hegelian dialectics2, in which Hegel argues that the concept of “Becoming” sublates the concepts of “Being” and “Nothing”.3

 In brief, Recursive Drift can in some ways be thought of as a form of guided divergence that functions as a kind of evolutionary mechanism that introduces instability, filters meaningful anomalies, and selectively reinforces novel structures to facilitate the emergence of complex, adaptive, and novel LLM behaviours.

-The above image is my whiteboard, detailing 3 parallel processes; what a human user sees, what the model sees, and what neither see.
+The above image is my whiteboard, detailing 3 parallel processes, one of which is a “meta-context window”.

 The following is a step-by-step description of the Recursive Drift process as laid out in the image above (explored in greater detail below).
 While the process operates in parallel across multiple conceptual levels simultaneously, these dynamics are best described sequentially but understood as reinforcing each other iteratively.